hectorip/TestingDjango/README.md

 Also if you feel you need more preparation in python itself I could recommend you a few resources:

 1. [Learn Python the Hard Way](https://learnpythonthehardway.org/).
-Is a free book with a paid option you could use to learn and ingrain the basics of the language.
+It's a free book with a paid option you could use to learn and ingrain the basics of the language.

+2. [Writing Idiomatic Python](https://jeffknupp.com/writing-idiomatic-python-ebook/).
+Some advise about how to write pythonic code.
+Excellent book.

+3. [Fluent Python](http://shop.oreilly.com/product/0636920032519.do).
+Extensive guide about how to write pythonic code.